pyblosxom/pyblosxom/docs/source/deploy_cgi.rst

 If Python is installed on your system and the first line of ``pyblosxom.cgi`` is correct, check for permissions issues:
-``pyblosxom.cgi`` is a script--so it needs execute permission in order to function.
+``pyblosxom.cgi`` is a script---so it needs execute permission in order to function.
 If those aren't set, then fix that and try running ``./pyblosxom.cgi`` again.